tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## Azure DevOps

-Azure DevOps (formerly Microsoft Team Foundation Server (TFS) or Microsoft TFS)provides services to manage end-to-endflow of a development project.
+Azure DevOps (formerly Microsoft Team Foundation Server (TFS) or Microsoft TFS)provides services to manage end-to-end  flow of a development project.
 It contains services to share code, track work, and ship software.

 ---